feathersui/feathersui-website/learn/as3-starling/sdk/mxml.md

 ---
-title: The complete guide to MXML in the Feathers SDK (Starling version)
+title: The complete guide to MXML in the Feathers SDK (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: MXML
 ---